allegheny-college-cmpsc-200-fall-2023/bare-metal-game-project/README.md

 * Maps must be processed by Pico devices using programs written in `C`
 * Maps must be uploaded _back_ to `metal.cmpsc200.chompe.rs` using processing code
   * Only maps which are _both uploaded_ and _correct_ will receive the vaunted `rock dollars`
+* All players must decode _at least one map_ successfully

 ### Maps